Control System Connectors#

 Close connection to control system and cleanup resources.

-- abstractmethod async read_pv(pv_address, timeout=None)[source]#
+- abstractmethod async read_channel(channel_address, timeout=None)[source]#

-Read current value of a process variable.
+Read current value of a channel.

 - Parameters:

-pv_address (str) – Address/name of the process variable
+channel_address (str) – Address/name of the channel

 timeout (float | None) – Optional timeout in seconds